lablabs/terraform-aws-eks-cluster-autoscaler/README.md

 ## Description

-A terraform module to deploy the Cluster Autoscaler on Amazon EKS cluster.
+A Terraform module to deploy the Cluster Autoscaler on Amazon EKS cluster.

 ## Related Projects